Mennonites in Paraguay: Mennonites of the Central Chaco

 The Central Chaco region probably has the highest concentration of ethnic Mennonites anywhere in Latin America.
-Ethnic Germans (almost all of them Mennonites) formed 32% of the total population of the Central Chaco as of 2005.
+German speaking people (almost all of them Mennonites) formed 32% of the total population of the Central Chaco as of 2005.
 Only Paraguayan Indians (52%) were more numerous compared to them.
 Latin Paraguayans, the majority ethnic group in Paraguay, constituted just 11% and Braziguayans and Argentines another 5%.

 Mennonites have received some criticism from human rights organizations for their relations with a number of indigenous tribes, including the Ayoreo people in Paraguay.

-Conservative Mennonites

-Colonies of Conservative Mennonites can be found in Asunción, Catupyry, Colony Florida, Canindeyú Department, Itapúa Department, and in Hohenau.